lexemlang/lexem/specification/descriptive/filters.md

 # Filters

-A filter is an element like an expression or a function that a performs an analysis over the result tree.
+A filter is an statement, like an expression or a function, that performs an analysis over the result tree.
-They receive a previously generated node and catch those child nodes that match the specified selectors, also manually adding new nodes.
+They receive a previously generated node and catch those children that match the specified selectors, also manually adding new nodes.

 A filter is composed by: